 How to prepare for a mentor meeting

-Whether this is your first mentorship meeting or you already have an established relationship, you should prepare in advance of each meeting to demonstrate that you care and not waste your or your mentor’s time.
+Whether this is your first mentorship meeting or you already have an established relationship, you should prepare in advance by sharing a meeting agenda to demonstrate that you care and not waste your or your mentor’s time.

 Don’t know where to start?
 Here are some tips 👇🏻